lukecav/awesome-wp-speed-up/README.md

 * [Rocket Lazy Load](https://wordpress.org/plugins/rocket-lazy-load/) - Lazy Load displays images on a page only when they are visible to the user.
 This reduces the number of HTTP requests mechanism and improves the loading time.
 * [Lazy Load](https://wordpress.org/plugins/lazy-load/) - Lazy Load displays images on a page only when they are visible to the user.
 This reduces the number of HTTP requests mechanism and improves the loading time.
 * [Lazy Load XT](https://wordpress.org/plugins/lazy-load-xt/) - Lazy load images, YouTube and Vimeo videos, and iframes using Lazy Load XT.
+* [Progressive Lazy Load](https://gist.github.com/Stegosource/3be8d6bdc168a957eabffdb0e1421850) - An example of my "Progressive Lazy Load" technique in WordPress using vanilla Javascript.
 * [Lazy Load for Videos](https://wordpress.org/plugins/lazy-load-for-videos/) - This plugin improves page load times and increases your Google PageSpeed Score.
 It replaces embedded Youtube and Vimeo videos with a clickable preview image.
 * [Disqus Conditional](https://wordpress.org/plugins/disqus-conditional-load/) - DCL is an advanced version of Disqus Commenting System, with which experience the boosted page loading speed difference.
 * [Lazy Facebook Comments](https://wordpress.org/plugins/lazy-facebook-comments/) - Use Facebook comments system in your website without slowing down your website.